Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Best Match: Mineral Sunscreen SPF 70

 Use this if your skin is reactive, redness-prone or uncomfortable with regular sunscreen formulas.
+Apply in thin layers and blend well.

 Shop Mineral SPF 70Routine for Makeup Users